pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

 ----

-The process of deploying an app on PythonAnywhere involves two main steps:
+The process of deploying an app on PythonAnywhere involves three main steps:

 1. Uploading your code to PythonAnywhere
+2. Setting up a *virtualenv*, if you need one
-2. Configuring your application using WSGI
+3. Configuring your application using WSGI

 NB - only WSGI apps are supported, so that includes anything built with Django, Flask, Bottle, etc, but custom servers using, eg, Tornado, probably